 |A2221||Head: 1.09 Body: 1.18||Head: .95 Body: .99|

 |A2111, A2222, A2223||Head: 1.14 Body: 1.17||Head: .95 Body: .99|

 |A2216, A2217, A2160||Head: 1.16 Body: 1.18||Head: .99 Body: .99|

 |A2161, A2219, A2220||Head: 1.16 Body: 1.17||Head: .95 Body: .99|

-In 2020, an independent lab again tested an Apple product — this time, the iPhone 11 Pro.
-If we refer to the chart above, we can see that the Pro (models A2218, A2161, A2219, and A2220,) levels at 1.6 W/kg are 1.16 W/kg for the head and 1.17 W/kg for the body.
-They are well under the legal limit, as reported.
+In 2020, an independent laboratory conducted further testing, this time focusing on the iPhone 11 Pro.
+Referring to the provided chart, we observe that the Pro models (specifically, models A2218, A2161, A2219, and A2220) exhibited SAR levels of 1.6 W/kg for the head and 1.17 W/kg for the body, well within the legal limits as reported.

-- Use a protective cell phone case.
-Protective cell phone cases are designed to allow your phone to receive a signal while still protecting you from RF-EMF radiation.
-The cases may not protect you while you’re in a phone call, but they will help reduce your exposure when you carry your phone with you.
-One great option for the iPhone 11 is DefenderShield’s iPhone 11 cell phone case with a built-in wallet.
-It even shields against 99% of 5G radiation.
+- Utilize a protective cell phone case.
+Protective cases are specifically designed to allow signal reception while minimizing RF-EMF radiation exposure.
+While they may not offer protection during phone calls, they can reduce exposure when carrying your phone.
+Consider options like DefenderShield’s iPhone 11 cell phone case with a built-in wallet, offering up to 99% protection against 5G radiation.

 - Avoid placing the phone near your head or body.
 While it may be challenging during phone calls, it is advisable not to hold your phone next to your head or body.
 The farther you are from the radiation source, the lower your exposure.
 To make this easier, consider using a wired headset compatible with Apple’s lightning port.
 Additionally, refrain from storing your phone in your pocket or near your bed while sleeping.